 Doll dresses are fun to make.
-First, however you must learn the rules for beginners to make quality designs.
-To start you will need to consider fabric.
-Some people like multi-colored clothing, however the clothes must harmonize to deliver quality dresses.
+First, however, you must learn the rules for beginners to create quality designs.
+To start, you will need to consider the fabric.
+Some people like multi-coloured clothing; however, the clothes must harmonize to deliver quality dresses.

 Take a square of your fabric and pin tuck it.
-You can cut out the upper section of the dress and/or sleeves after.
-Keep in mind when you start pin tucking for sleeves and bodice, the fabric size is modified, or reduced.
+You can cut out the upper section of the dress or sleeves after.
+Keep in mind when you start pin tucking for sleeves and bodice, the fabric size is modified or reduced.

-If you are not familiar with pin tucks, you can tuck your doll dress.
-To tuck you merely consider the size and width of your garment.
-To start you press down, pressing the folded center.
+If you are not familiar with pintucks, you can tuck your doll dress.
+To tuck, you merely consider the size and width of your garment.
+To start you press down, pressing the folded centre.
 Along the fold and edge of your fabric, stitch the width precisely.
 As long as you stay consistent within your stitching lines, you will do fine.
-You should always start sewing at the grain after pulling a single thread.
+It would be best if you always started sewing at the grain after pulling a single thread.

-After you complete your dress, or near the finish, you may want to consider bows, tassels, smock, or hand sewn objects.
+After you complete your dress, or near the finish, you may want to consider bows, tassels, smock, or hand-sewn objects.
 Hand embroidering is ideally used in finishing.
-Use a range of DMC embroidery to make finish your dress.
+Use a range of DMC embroidery to finish making your dress.

 Smocking is the added finishing, whereas you use patterns to complete your dress.
 Silk ribbons, satin single and double ribbons make up a great pinafore, or back dressing.